gabrielantonyxaviour/etn-patron-ai/README.md

 - **DAO Governance**: Implementing a governance token to allow community control over platform fees and features
 - **Fiat On/Off Ramps**: Direct integration with fiat payment methods for users unfamiliar with crypto

 Our vision is to create a comprehensive ecosystem that empowers creators to monetize their content directly from their audience, without intermediaries taking large cuts of their earnings.
-With Electroneum's technology as our foundation, we believe CreatorPay can revolutionize the creator economy.
+With Electroneum's technology as our foundation, we believe ETN Patron AI can revolutionize the creator economy.